 - The Snake shape is built for very flexible riders with lower backs, so choose wisely.

-- In the long climbs rider may struggle finding the sweet spot.
+- In the long climbs, a rider may struggle to find the sweet spot.

-- User may sometimes feel the lack of cut-out.
+- Users may sometimes feel a lack of cut-out.

 (Leather saddle, Handmade, For Men)